- February 25, 2020

 Breach of Duty

-The next task is to prove that there was a breach in that social contract on the part of the defendant.
-Did the doctor performing surgery not properly prep the patient or clean their equipment, leading to an infection?
-Was the other driver talking on their phone at the time of the accident?
+The next task is to prove a breach of that social contract on the defendant’s part.
+Did the doctor performing surgery not correctly prep the patient or clean their equipment, leading to an infection?
+Was the other driver talking on their phone during the accident?
 These examples constitute a breach of duty.

 Causation

 Finally, you need to be able to prove the damages incurred as a result of the accident.
 This goes beyond just medical bills and lost wages.
 How has the accident altered the way that you navigate your life?
-Damages are split into economic and noneconomic damages.
-Economic damages include:
+Damages are split into economic and non-economic damages.

 - Medical bills